-UN declares leaded petrol era 'over', after Algeria ban
+UN declares leaded petrol era 'officially over', as Algeria bans sale at pumps

 Leaded petrol has been seen as a key threat to global health and the environment for decades, with the UN lobbying countries to end the sale of the pollutant.